 According to an EU Commission publication, more than 27% of adult Europeans experience at least one form of mental health problem each year, most commonly anxiety and depression.
-By 2020 depression is expected to be the highest-ranking cause of disease in the developed world.
 Thus, new strategies for fighting depression and anxiety are urgently needed.

 Several independent studies have shown that SKY practitioners experience a 68%-73% success rate in the treatment of clinical depression, regardless of severity.
 Relief from depression, determined by psychiatric evaluation and standard psychiatric measures was experienced within a few weeks (e.g. Figure 4).
 At the three-month follow-ups, patients remained stable and in remission.
 Published studies further suggest that SKY normalises patients' brainwave patterns and is as effective as standard anti-depressant drug regimens.
 Yet it is safe, free of unwanted side effects, cost-effective, and self-empowering.